ColeHud/backtothefuture/README.md

 **colorizer.py**: a file that contains the architecture for our model under the class name Colorizer.

+**colorizer.ipynb**: a file containing code from colorizer.py, generate.py, and train.py which can fully load the data from the h5 files, train, and evaluate the model in Google Colab.

 **create_dataset.py**: a file that is used upon initialization to create the h5 files so that we don't have to load the large datasets every time.

 **dataset.py**: a file that loads the images from the h5 files to be used for classification.